finagle/finch/docs/src/main/tut/user-guide.md

 **Finch used to provide exception encoders** from all of its json libraries, but do to some issues with implicit scope that made defining custom encoders difficult, you must now **define your own**.
-Here is an example Json encoder, that was formerly used in `finch-circe`:
+Here is an example Json encoder, that was formerly used in finch-circe:

 ```tut:silent
 import io.circe._, io.finch._